nactio/nact/README.md

 If no state is returned or the state returned is `undefined` or `null`, stateful actors automatically shut down.

-Another feature of stateful actors is that you can subscribe to state changes by using the `state$` object. `state$` is a [RxJS](http://reactivex.io/rxjs/manual/index.html) observable stream, which makes it very composable.
+Another feature of stateful actors is that you can subscribe to state changes by using the `state$` property. `state$` is a [RxJS](http://reactivex.io/rxjs/manual/index.html) observable stream, which makes it very composable.
 You can map, filter, combine, throttle and perform many other operations on the stream.
 For example, you could create a subscription to the statefulGreeter which prints a count of the number of unique names which have been greeted:

 ```js
 statefulGreeter.state$